 ARCH uses the Combined Funders Application forms that the State of Washington, King County, the City of Seattle and other local jurisdictions have agreed to use for the convenience of applicants.
-The current year's application forms may be downloaded from ARCH's website: http://www.archhousing.org/developers/housing-trust-fund.html
+The current year's application forms may be downloaded from ARCH's website.

-In addition to the application forms on ARCH's website, applicants proposing Low Income Housing Tax Credits must obtain and submit a tax credit scoring form from the Washington State Housing Finance Commission (WSHFC).
+In addition to the application forms on ARCH's website, applicants proposing Low-Income Housing Tax Credits must obtain and submit a tax credit scoring form from the Washington State Housing Finance Commission (WSHFC) and Utility Incentive Form.
 In addition, ARCH requires a copy of any supplemental application materials submitted to other funders.